hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu_test_network.rst

  * Confirming network functionality
  * Configuring the allowed transaction types (optional)

+For information on Sawtooth :term:`dynamic consensus` or to learn how to change the consensus type, see :doc:`/sysadmin_guide/about_dynamic_consensus`.

 .. note::

    These instructions have been tested on Ubuntu 16.04 only.